abhin4v/abhin4v.github.io/now.md

 I'm preparing for presenting talks at two upcoming conferences:

-1. [Many Ways to Concur] - Functional Conf 2018, Bangalore
+1. [Many Ways to Concur] - [Functional Conf 2018], Bangalore
-2. [Introduction to Concurrency in Clojure] - In/Clojure 2019, Bangalore
+2. [Introduction to Concurrency in Clojure] - [In/Clojure 2019], Bangalore

 ## Advent of Code 2018